Purcs3d/phishing-softhouse/README.md

 # Welcome gamers to phishing-softhouse #

+**DO NOT EVER COMMIT DIRECTLY TO MAIN!!!**
+If you commit to main I will commit arson on your house and sleep with your mother!!

 This will act as a short intro to how we function, rather than what the program *is* and *will* do.

 ## Docstrings and Code Hints ##